Miguel Cabrera Player Props: Tigers vs. Astros

 Astros Pitching Rankings (2022)

-- Brown will take the mound to start for the Astros, his first this season.
+- Valdez (0-0) takes the mound for the Astros to make his second start this season.

+- The left-hander last pitched on Thursday against the Chicago White Sox, when he tossed five scoreless innings while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.